instructure/instructure-ui/packages/ui-layout/src/components/DrawerLayout/README.md

 render(<Example />)
 ```

-Multiple `<Layout />` components can be nested in order to place trays on both sides
+Multiple `<DrawerLayout />` components can be nested in order to place trays on both sides

 ```js